The Effective Altruism conference last weekend in Prague was simply one of the most amazing experiences I've ever had.

 Optimising and choosing what is doing maximum good is actually very hard, and there are no ruthless VC firms in the not-for-profit space to drive inefficiencies out of this arena!
 Some brilliant "good" can be 100x more effective than other mediocre "good" so be prepared for failure.
 Daunting, yes, but no reason not to try to be in that bracket.

 I was reminded that I have a lot of privilege, and I should be more grateful for my health, wealth and experiences in life.
 This is thanks to all of those that have supported or challenged me.
-Life is short - carpe diem, so do that really matters to you in an intentional way to help others.
+Life is short - I remember Memento Mori often.
+So do things that really matter to you, and in an intentional way to help others.

 Finally, if you want to do good in your life, be clear on the reasons for your choices / actions / donations, and then challenge yourself to find a better way to do it.
 Whether it's a cause close to your family, friends, community, for future generations, or at global scale; be clear and be open minded to the fact that not all "good" intentions are equally impactful for the beneficiary of your intentions.